queryverse/IteratorInterfaceExtensions.jl/README.md

 end
 ````
 This consumer pattern will work with iterators that don't opt into the
-extensions in this package here and with iterators that have opted into
+extensions in this package and with iterators that have opted into
 the extended interface defined in this package.

 There are two scenarios when a source might participate in this extended